-Palm Desert Celebrates Independence Day with music and fireworks
+Palm Desert Celebrates Independence Day with spectacular fireworks

 Ready to get outdoors and celebrate our nation’s freedom?
 We know just the place.
 Celebrate the 4th of July by joining the City of Palm Desert at Civic Center Park for blockbuster Independence Day fireworks display.

 This year’s festivities will be scaled down slightly in accordance with public health guidelines, ensuring that spectators have an entertaining and safe 4th of July.
 While there will be no live entertainment on the amphitheater stage, attendees may see this as an opportunity to spread across all 70 acres of Civic Center Park and find their own unique vantage point for the big finale of the evening.